zowe/docs-site/docs/extend/extend-apiml/api-mediation-vsam.md

 More information about VSAM can be found in the [IBM documentation](https://www.ibm.com/support/knowledgecenter/zosbasics/com.ibm.zos.zconcepts/zconcepts_169.htm).

 ### VSAM configuration

-As an API developer you can configure VSAM as a storage solution through the Caching service by modifying the configuration parameters described below in the service `application.yml`.

 * `caching.storage.vsam.name`: the ZFile filename.
 The ZFile is a wrapper around a z/OS file based on the supplied name and options.
 This method calls the fopen() and fldata() C-library routines.
 The ZFile filename should follow the specific naming convention `//'DATASET.NAME'`.
 * `caching.storage.vsam.keyLength`: The VsamKey length.
 The default value is 32 bytes.